anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

      -
    * - :ref:`ref_model:chapters/chapter07:monitoring and security audit`
      - sec.mon.001
-     - Platform **must** provide logs and these logs must be regularly monitored for events of interest.
+     - The Platform **must** provide logs and these logs must be regularly monitored for events of interest.
        The logs **must** contain the following fields: event type, date/time, protocol, service or program used for access, success/failure, login ID or process ID, IP address and ports (source and destination) involved.